mattpocock/sextant/readme.md

 # Sextant

-Application logic is getting out of control?
+Application logic getting out of control?

 Feel like there are corners of your app where no-one knows what's going on?

 You should try Sextant.